Codecademy/docs/content/kotlin/concepts/strings/terms/filter/filter.md

 ---
 Title: '.filter()'
-Description: 'Filters elements from collection based on a given predicate.'
+Description: 'Filters elements from a collection based on a given predicate.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'